Morfit History, Family Crest & Coats of Arms

 Contemporary Notables of the name Morfit (post 1700)

-- Thomas Garrison Morfit (1915-1993), original name of Garry Moore, American entertainer, game show host and comedian
+- Thomas Garrison Morfit (1915-1993), birth name of Garry Moore, American entertainer, game show host and comedian